isc-projects/bind9/doc/arm/pkcs11.inc.rst

 accomplished by placing the PIN into the ``openssl.cnf`` file (in the above examples, ``/opt/pkcs11/usr/ssl/openssl.cnf``).

-See OpenSSL extension specific documentation on how to configure the PIN on global level.
-Doing so allows the ``dnssec-\*`` tools to access the HSM without PIN entry.
+See OpenSSL extension-specific documentation for instructions on configuring the PIN on the global level; doing so allows the ``dnssec-\*`` tools to access the HSM without PIN entry.
 (The ``pkcs11-\*`` tools access the HSM directly, not via OpenSSL, so a PIN is still required to use them.)